jk-mayne/burp-annotator/README.md

-# Sitemap Annotator
+# Annotator

-A Burp Suite extension that helps track which URLs have been scanned in the sitemap.
+A Burp Suite extension that helps track which URLs have been scanned in the sitemap and when viewing individual requests.
 Please note this is a work in progress.
 The limits of the montoya API have dictated several design decisions so we'll see where this takes me i've just needed to get this idea out.

 ## Features